 On October 16, 2017, the National Park Service (NPS) began the planning process for a General Management Plan Amendment (GMP Amendment) for Point Reyes National Seashore and the north district of Golden Gate National Recreation Area.
 The GMP Amendment will update management guidance for more than 28,000 acres of NPS lands, including all lands currently leased for ranching.

 As part of this process, the NPS initiated a 30-day comment period on a conceptual range of management alternatives.
-You are encouraged to share your observations, concerns, and ideas about the information presented in the GMP Amendment newsletter (4,302 KB PDF) to help us focus the GMP Amendment on significant issues in the planning area.
+The public was invited and encouraged to share your observations, concerns, and ideas about the information presented in the GMP Amendment newsletter (1,479 KB PDF) to help us focus the GMP Amendment on significant issues in the planning area.
 The information obtained during this public comment period will be used to refine the conceptual range of alternatives, identify issues, and ensure that we have the information needed to move forward in the planning process.
-The comment period ends on November 15, 2017.
+The comment period was extended an additional week and ended on November 22, 2017.

-The NPS will be hosting two open house meetings during this comment period.
-You are invited to attend these meetings to discuss your thoughts and ask NPS representatives any questions you may have.
+The NPS hosted two open house meetings during this comment period.
+The public was invited to attend these meetings to discuss their thoughts and ask NPS representatives any questions they may have.

 Status of General Management Plan Update